Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 2. YNAB (You Need A Budget) — Best Pure Budgeting

-Price: ~$14.99/month (~60 PLN) or $99/year (~400 PLN)
+Price: $14.99/month (~60 PLN) or $99/year (~400 PLN).
+34-day free trial.

 Strengths

-- ✅ Great educational resources and community
+- ✅ Great educational resources — free workshops, active subreddit, YouTube content

-- ✅ Solid mobile and web apps
+- ✅ Solid mobile and web apps with real-time sync

 - ✅ Good for breaking the paycheck-to-paycheck cycle